Second Reading: Ephesians 5:21-32

 21 Serve each other because you honor the Lord.
 22 Wives, serve your husbands as you would serve the Lord.
 23 As the husband leads his wife, Christ leads the Church.
 After all, he saved his Body.
 24 Since the Church follows the Lord, wives should follow their husbands in all matters.

-25 Husbands, love your wives in same way Christ loved the Church and gave himself up for it.
+25 Husbands, love your wives in the same way Christ loved the Church and gave himself up for it.
 26 He died so he could cleanse the Church with the waters of baptism and his own words.
 In this way, he made the Church holy.
 27 When he comes in glory, he will have the Church stand at his side.
 Then, the Church will be without the stain or wrinkle of sin.
 It will be holy and blameless.

 28 So, husbands should love their wives just like they love their own bodies.
 Whoever truly loves his wife loves himself.
-29 No one really hates his body, but feeds it and cares for it so it will be its best.
+29 No one really hates his body, but feeds it and cares for it so it will be at its best.
 Christ does the same thing for the Church.
 For we are members of his Body.
 31 "So, a man will leave his father and mother, and will marry his wife.
 And they will become like a single person."
 32 This is a great insight about Christ and the Church.

 Literal Translation